 This is an approximate 30% reduction from last year's premium!
 This plan continues to provide excellent coverage in case you are sick or in an accident while you are in the U.S.

-Please note: In order to receive a waiver, the alternative coverage must meet very specific criteria, and the coverage will be reviewed closely.
-Due to changes in the waiver criteria, student who received waivers in the past may no longer qualify.
+In order to receive a waiver, the alternative coverage must meet very specific criteria, and the coverage will be reviewed closely.
+Due to changes in the waiver criteria, students who received waivers in the past may no longer qualify.
 Be prepared to only qualify for a wavier if you have employer-sponsored coverage or national mandatory coverage that is considered comparable to the North Dakota University System provided insurance policy.
-Please note, student from Canada and Norway are still considered exempt from the insurance requirement.
+Students from Canada and Norway are still considered exempt from the insurance requirement.

 Health care in the United States is expensive, and the individual is responsible for paying the medical costs.
 The government does not pay for it.
 Having heath insurance protects the individual by helping pay the medical expenses if he/she should become ill or be involved in an accident.
 For these reasons, all international students studying in North Dakota are required by the North Dakota University System (NDUS) to purchase the North Dakota state-mandated health insurance policy.

 The UHC insurance plan must be paid by September 11, 2019, for the Fall 2019 Semester.
 For more information, please go to the NDUS website.

 Students with unpaid health insurance charges will be disenrolled from courses.
 The health insurance charge can be paid prior to or upon arrival at the University of North Dakota.